Drarig29/typedoc-plugin-extras/README.md

 All extras are disabled by default: they are opt-in.

 Feel free to ask for another extra or to make a PR 😉

+> [!IMPORTANT]
+> TypeDoc [now natively supports specifying a favicon](https://typedoc.org/documents/Options.Output.html#favicon).
+Consequently, the `--favicon` option in this plugin has been removed to prevent conflicts.

 ## Example